wangby511/System-Design-Architecture-and-Infra/key-value-cache.md

 Write to the database first and then invalidate the cache entry.

-## Evict Policy
+## Cache Elimination/Evict Policy

-LRU(Least Recently Used) - check time, and evict the most recently used entries and keep the most recently used ones.
+**LRU(Least Recently Used)** - check time, and evict the earliest used entries and store the most recently used ones near the top of the cache.

-LFU(Least Frequently Used) - check frequency, and evict the most frequently used entries and keep the most frequently used ones.
+**LFU(Least Frequently Used)** - check frequency, and evict the smallest frequency used entries and keep the most frequently used ones.
+This method is not often used because it cannot be responsible for an entry cache that has not been accessed for a long time after the initial high access rate.

-ARC(Adaptive replacement cache) - it has a better performance than LRU.
+**ARC(Adaptive replacement cache)** - it has a better performance than LRU.
 It is achieved by keeping both the most frequently and frequently used entries, as well as a history for eviction (keeping MRU+MFU+eviction history).

 ![image](https://media-exp1.licdn.com/dms/image/C5622AQF5TD73OvsLOw/feedshare-shrink_800/0/1646325427703?e=2147483647&v=beta&t=yyRtGO7RbciAsL-o1pUnohWTRaEiN4xnJ2HBRzay-ho)